Recall 17V-683: Positive Crankcase Ventilation (PCV) Valve Heater B11 16 17 – 2007-2011 BMW

 Q12.
 Do I have to wait for my letter to have my vehicle serviced?

 Yes.
 Due to the large vehicle volume, a sufficient quantity of parts may not be immediately available for all potentially affected vehicles.
 Therefore, potentially affected owners will receive a second letter on a rolling basis.
-When you receive the second letter, you should promptly schedule an appointment with an authorized BMW center to have this recall performed.
-You can locate your nearest authorized BMW center at www.bmwusa.com/dealers.
+When you receive the second letter, you should promptly schedule an appointment with an authorized BMWeBay center to have this recall performed.
+You can locate your nearest authorized BMWeBay center at www.bmwusa.com/dealers.

 Q13.
 I see the “TREAD Act Customer Reimbursement Plan” attached to my letter.
 Can you explain what that is about?
 Am I eligible for reimbursement?